Looking for HDMI Cables?Start shopping

 Although you'll often see the HDMI version listed as part of a component's specifications, it's probably best not to pay much attention to it.
 For specific details about a particular component's audio and video capabilities, you're better off focusing on the component's feature list.
 A product's HDMI version by itself doesn't mean that all the latest features have been implemented; it does not guarantee a particular feature set.
 The reason is that the capabilities listed for each version of HDMI are optional, not mandatory.
 It's up to each manufacturer to decide which HDMI features to build into its gear.

 Do I need to worry about compatibility between HDMI versions?

-Only if you're working with components that use the latest HDMI version — currently 1.4, no 2.0-compatible gear is available yet — and want to take advantage of certain features that are new to the latest spec.
+Only if you're working with components that use the latest HDMI version — currently 2.0 — and want to take advantage of certain features that are new to the latest spec.
 However, each new HDMI version is backwards compatible with older versions, so your older and newer HDMI-equipped components can generally still work together.
 So even if you use a 1.2 cable on 1.4 gear, or a 1.4 cable on 1.1 gear, you'll still get a great high-def picture and sound.

 So what are the differences between different HDMI versions?
 Take a look at our summary of HDMI's evolution below:

 HDMI 1.0: The original spec called for a single-cable digital audio/video connection with 165MHz bandwidth and a maximum bitrate of 4.9Gbps (enough for 1080p video).
 Two-channel audio only.
 Released December, 2002.

 HDMI 1.1: Added multichannnel audio support for DVD-Audio (up to 5.1 channels).
 Released May, 2004.